 * Required Fields | Data Protection

 Data on the involvement of women in project management is sparse, to put it mildly.
-Statistics available from the Project Management Institute (PMI) show that women currently constitute an estimated 20 – 30 % of the project management staff worldwide.
-The most recent study produced by the Germany-based “Gesellschaft für Projektmanagement” (project management association) from 2014 came to a similar conclusion, estimating that roughly 30 % of the German project managers were female.
-However, there’s good news: the percentage is increasing.
+Statistics available from the Project Management Institute (PMI) show that women currently constitute an estimated 20-30 % of the project management staff worldwide.
+The most recent study produced by the Germany-based “Gesellschaft für Projektmanagement (GPM)” (German member of the International Project Management Association, IPMA) from 2014 came to a similar conclusion, estimating that roughly 30% of the German project managers were female.
+However, there is good news: the percentage is increasing.

 Most of these women migrate to project management rather accidentally.
 In other words, few of these university graduates originally sought a career in project management.
 The majority began their career as a technical expert and over time progressed into the role of project manager.
 This progression in perspective and responsibility is generally accompanied by professional development opportunities.
 As women begin to assume responsibility for projects, they also work to obtain the associated professional qualifications, for example, through certification programs.

-There is a high degree of job satisfaction: These women value:
+There is a high degree of job satisfaction: These women value the:

-- the joy of working with others to achieve a goal and produce clear results
+- Joy of working with others to achieve a goal and produce clear results

-- the collaboration with a variety of teams and clients
+- Collaboration with a variety of teams and clients

 An intuitive explanation could be that women and men are subject to the same demands and qualifications as they begin their careers.
 The gender pay gap that then emerges could be due to women choosing to pause their careers to raise a family and the consequent decision to devote less time to their careers.
 However, there may be other obstacles for women seeking to advance their career: the reluctance to be in the limelight and assume greater responsibility – both prerequisites for a managerial position.